formly-js/angular-formly-templates-lumx/demo/app/docs/notes/errorDescription.md

 `lx-wrapper-errors` adds validation messages to your field.

-Messages are handled under `validation.messages` and require a

-* `name` - the formName.$error.{{name}}
-* `message` - the error message you want to display

-See 'validators' & 'model options' for more.
+Use `formlyValidationMessages.addStringMessage(NAME, MESSAGE)` to add custom validation messages.